Misterhex/Misterhex.github.io/_posts/2017-10-25-Kubernetes-Kops-Logging-And-Monitoring.md

 ## Background
 Recently, i am helping our client to move applications to containerized microservices and architecture.

 Moving to `docker` containers is great, but docker alone does not allow us to orchestrate our containers in productions and making sure that they can scale and provide highly availablility.

 In this post, i would like to document how we are running `kubernetes` in production.

 ## KOPS ( Kubernetes Operation)

-We adopted `kubernetes` as our containers orchestrator.
-There are various ways to operate a kubernetes clusters and it can be range from really complex to simple hosted solutions.
+We adopted `kubernetes` as our containers orchestrator of choice.
+There are various ways to operate a kubernetes clusters and it can range from being really complex to simple hosted cloud solutions.

 These are some of the various tools and platforms: